NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 ## Data Tips

-It was changed to look like this.
+Data tip boxes are used ot call out highlights that are useful, but beyond the scope of the lesson.
+Without the star and with a different descriptor, they can also be used in other cases.

+There should always be a space between the star and Data Tip.

 The div tag for this one is (leaving out the < > so it isn't recognized as html):

 `div id="ds-dataTip" markdown="1"`
+i class="fa fa-star"></i **Data Tip:**

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i> **Data Tip:** Here is a block with a data tip.